Can provide water in areas of drought and help mitigate flooding on sites that may be low lying

 The need to save water, save money and save the environment has seen the rainwater harvesting industry develop rapidly in recent years.
 Rainwater harvesting is the capture and re-use of rainfall.
 It is an alternative to public mains water in non-potable applications.
 Such as WC’s, irrigation systems, laundries, vehicle washing, sprinkler systems and other uses for where the water isn’t used for drinking or ingested.

 The collection surface has a significant impact.
-For example, a green roof absorbs water, resulting in less run off and more discolouration than other roof types.
-The use of syphonic drainage can be an effective method of collecting the maximum amount of available rainwater, but will effect the system due to high flow rates. care needs to be taken to ensure the water cannot stagnate, so the system, including the roof, guttering and pipework should be free draining and prevent contaminated water from entering the system.
+For example, a green roof absorbs water, resulting in less runoff and more discolouration than other roof types.
+The use of symphonic drainage can be an effective method of collecting the maximum amount of available rainwater but will affect the system due to high flow rates. care needs to be taken to ensure the water cannot stagnate, so the system, including the roof, guttering and pipework should be free draining and prevent contaminated water from entering the system.